lightwick/lightwick.github.io/about.md

 * Optimize [pagination](https://jekyllrb.com/docs/variables/#paginator) to my liking
 * set color for b tags or h3 tags #1a5490; for increased readability; [reference hyperlink](https://life-with-coding.tistory.com/403)
 * show posts as summarized version; because it makes no sense really to see the whole post when you have a specific post you want to see in mind
+* create seperate layout for codeforces blogging; separate folder for problem in html form, added in post via post layout

 ### Projects
 * Project Weed-wacker